I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 25) Stuffed Pepper Soup

-I don’t mind stuffing peppers.
-What I do mind is how long it takes to get them to stand up like little edible vases.
-This soup gives you the flavor of stuffed peppers with ground beef or turkey, bell peppers, tomatoes, broth, and rice.
-Remember to cook ground beef to 160°F or ground turkey to 165°F.
+Stuffed peppers are good, but I don’t enjoy standing them up like little edible vases.
+This soup allows you to skip this process while getting the flavor profile of stuffed peppers with ground beef or turkey, bell peppers, tomatoes, broth, and rice.
+Just remember to cook ground beef to 160°F or ground turkey to 165°F.

 26) Sheet Pan Fajita Shrimp

-If I’ve dragged my feet about making a choice, then dinner will be shrimp.
-It’s also easy to make it spicy.
-Just toss the peeled shrimp and some sliced fajita peppers and onions in some seasoning and roast them until the shrimp turn opaque and pearl white.
+In the event that I’ve put off making a decision regarding dinner, I usually opt for shrimp.
+Additionally, it accommodates the addition of something spicy.
+Simply coat the peeled shrimp along with some sliced bell peppers and onions in fajita seasoning, and roast them until the shrimp turn opaque and pearl white.

-I have to resist the urge to overcook them and so I have to keep an eye on them like a worried parent.
-The night will get even better if you add some sour cream or avocado.
+I usually have the tendency to overcook the food, so I have to keep an eye on it like an anxious mother.
+The night becomes even more fun when you add sour cream or avocado.

 27) Instant Pot Pork Carnitas